kanisterio/kanister/examples/k8ssandra/README.md

 $ kubectl --namespace <kanister-operator-namespace> logs -l app=kanister-operator
 ```

-you can also check events of the ActionSet
+You can also check events of the ActionSet with the following command.

 ```bash
 $ kubectl describe actionset <actionset-name> -n <kanister-operator-namespace>